 What's good about FSAs?
 They're tax-free.
 What's not so great?
-At the end of the year, what you don't use, you lose, unless your plan has a grace period.
+At the end of the year, you are allowed to roll over up to $500 of your FSA funds to next year, but you lose the rest of what you don't use, unless your plan has a grace period.
 So before you fund your FSA, estimate how much of your expenses would qualify for FSA reimbursement.
 That way, you don't set aside more than you're likely to spend.

 Not sure what you can use your FSA funds for?
 Think out-of-pocket health care expenses - medical, dental and vision charges not paid by your insurance.
 Some FSAs reimburse dependent care expenses.
 Check your FSA for details.